8 Beautiful Beaches in Nerja You Must Visit

 On the right side of Balcón de Europa, you’ll find one of the most popular beaches in Nerja, Playa el Salón.
 Its central location makes it so easy to visit it on a day trip to Nerja.

-This 200 metres beach has dark sand and a tranquil sea, so you won’t be surprised to find many families on this beach.
+This 200-metre beach has dark sand and a tranquil sea, so you won’t be surprised to find many families on this beach.
 El Salón Beach has many excellent facilities, too – from showers and sunbeds to a small refreshment stand to grab snacks.

 However, if you get hungry, you’re a short walk from Balcón de Europa, home to many restaurants, tapa bars and ice cream shops.